Kinetic theory of gases: Mean free path

 Notice that the unit of the collision cross section per volume $n \sigma$ is reciprocal of length.

 Transport properties

 The kinetic theory of gases deals not only with gases in thermodynamic equilibrium, but also very importantly with gases not in thermodynamic equilibrium.
-This means using Kinetic Theory to consider what are known as "transport properties", such as viscosity, thermal conductivity and mass diffusivity.
+This means using Kinetic Theory to consider what are known as "transport properties", such as viscosity, thermal conductivity, mass diffusivity and thermal diffusion.

+In its most basic form, kinetic gas theory is only applicable to dilute gases.
+The extension of kinetic gas theory to dense gas mixtures, Revised Enskog Theory, was developed in 1983-1987 by E. G. D. Cohen, J. M. Kincaid and M. Lòpez de Haro, building on work by H. van Beijeren and M. H. Ernst.

 Viscosity and kinetic momentum

 In books on elementary kinetic theory one can find results for dilute gas modeling that are used in many fields.
 Derivation of the kinetic model for shear viscosity usually starts by considering a Couette flow where two parallel plates are separated by a gas layer.
 The upper plate is moving at a constant velocity to the right due to a force F. The lower plate is stationary, and an equal and opposite force must therefore be acting on it to keep it at rest.
 The molecules in the gas layer have a forward velocity component $u$ which increase uniformly with distance $y$ above the lower plate.
 The non-equilibrium flow is superimposed on a Maxwell-Boltzmann equilibrium distribution of molecular motions.